 recipe calls for.
 There are several copycat recipes for this bread out there on the web.

-If you can't do Seeduction bread, go with what
+If you can't do Seeduction bread or it just isn't your thing, go with what

 the original recipe calls for.

 The original recipe calls for 1

 When we first made the recipe